katmore/webhook/docs/phpdoc.md

-    $gravatar_id : string
+    $gravatar_id :

 __

 #### Type

-string -- the gravatar ID, if any, of the event sender
+-- the gravatar ID, if any, of the event sender

 # __